SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   \mathbf{p}_t = w_a \mathbf{p}_a + w_b \mathbf{p}_b \\
   \varepsilon_t = w_a \varepsilon_a + w_b \varepsilon_b

-The following energy-momentum relation has to be satisfied for macro-particles a and b:
+The following energy-momentum relation has to be satisfied for both macro-particles a and b:

 .. math::
   :label: energy_momentum_relation